wombleton/gitlaw-nz/acts/N/Nga Wai o Maniapoto (Waipa River) Act 2012.md

 ##### 34 Rule against perpetuities

-*   (1) Neither the rule against perpetuities nor the [Perpetuities Act 1964][98] prescribes or restricts the period during which---
+*   (1) Neither the rule against perpetuities nor the [Perpetuities Act 1964][107] prescribes or restricts the period during which---

     *   (a) the Trust and the Waikato River Clean-up Trust may exist in law; or

     *   (b) the trustees of the Trust and the Waikato River Clean-up Trust may hold or deal with property or income from property in their capacity as trustees.

-    (2) Neither the rule against perpetuities nor the [Perpetuities Act 1964][98] applies to a document entered into to give effect to the deed if the application of the rule or the Act would make the document invalid or ineffective or a right conferred by the document invalid or ineffective.
+    (2) Neither the rule against perpetuities nor the [Perpetuities Act 1964][107] applies to a document entered into to give effect to the deed if the application of the rule or the Act would make the document invalid or ineffective or a right conferred by the document invalid or ineffective.

 ##### 35 Trust: public body and public authority

-*   (1) The Trust is a public body for the purposes of [clause 30 of Schedule 7][99] of the Local Government Act 2002\.
+*   (1) The Trust is a public body for the purposes of [clause 30][108] of Schedule 7 of the Local Government Act 2002\.

     (2) The Trust---

-    *   (a) is a public authority for the purposes of paragraph (a) of the [definition of public authority][100] in the Resource Management Act 1991; and
+    *   (a) is a public authority for the purposes of paragraph (a) of the definition of public authority in the Resource Management Act 1991; and

-    *   (b) is a public authority for the purposes of paragraph (b) of the [definition of public authority][100] in the Resource Management Act 1991 only when it makes a joint management agreement under the Resource Management Act 1991 that is not a joint management agreement under any other Act.
+    *   (b) is a public authority for the purposes of paragraph (b) of the definition of public authority in the Resource Management Act 1991 only when it makes a joint management agreement under the Resource Management Act 1991 that is not a joint management agreement under any other Act.